NaoCoding/NTNU_CP2_2024_bot/command_list.md

 ```
+!hw02 : commands for homework 2

+  !hw0202
+    You need to upload .csv

 !hw01  : commands for homework 1

-  !hw0105 json2txt
+  !hw0105 json2txt (temporary deleted)
     You need to upload chart.json from TA
     You will recieve output.txt

   !hw0103 fy.size [fy.pPower] [fy.pCoefficients] fx.size [fx.pPower] [fx.pCoefficients]